Ivsucram/ivsucram/README.md

 ### ⌚ Hours

 * I prefer a *hybrid working setting*, where my ideal workweek would have *3 - 4 days in the office*, and *1 - 2 days working from home*.
 I believe that *office hours* are really beneficial for activities where we have to collaborate back-and-forth, while _working from home_ is really helpful for introspective activities, like reading, programming, and similar.
+I don't mind working at the office everyday if my colleagues understand and respect focus time.

 ### 🗺 Location

-I am currently based in **Singapore**, and I will continue to be for at least 2024 (probably 2027).
+I am currently based in **Singapore**, and I will continue to be for at least 2023.
 So let me know if you're in the area, and let's grab some tea.

 Previously, I've lived in: